 The 'object' positions will be observed with the AO loop closed.
 The 'sky' positions will be observed with the AO loop open.
+Table 7-27 describes the parameters of this template.

 The template provides the flexibility to adjust the number of NDIT sub-integrations for the OBJECT and SKY frames.
 NDIT for the OBJECT positions defines the number of sub-integrations on the object, and NDIT for the SKY positions defines the number of sub-integrations on the sky.